ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-concise-mid-tag}
 ## The concise-mid-tag Container

 The CDDL specification for the root concise-mid-tag map is as follows.
-This rule and its constraints MUST be followed when generating or validating a CoMID tag.

 ~~~ CDDL
 concise-mid-tag = {